Jeff Pilson: Biography

 Pilson was born on 19 January 1958 in Lake Forest, Illinois.
-Has an Irish descent.
+He is of Irish descent.

-Spent part of his youth in Milwaukee, Wisconsin, before moving to Longview, Washington, where he graduated from R.A.
+He spent part of his youth in Milwaukee, Wisconsin before moving to Longview, Washington, where he graduated from R.A.
 Long High School in 1976.

-He attended the University of Washington to study music after he had started playing bass at age 13 but left without a degree in order to pursue a career in music.
+He attended the University of Washington to study music after he had started playing bass at age 13 but left prior to earning a degree in order to pursue a career in music.

-One of his early bands was an Emerson, Lake & Palmer type progressive trio called Christmas.
-He moved to San Francisco in 1978 where he met up and became friends with guitarist Mike Varney.
+One of his early bands was an Emerson, Lake & Palmer-type progressive trio called Christmas.
+He moved to San Francisco in 1978 where he met and became friends with guitarist Mike Varney.

-Varney and Pilson would join forces in the band Cinema.
+Pilson and Varney would join forces in the band Cinema.
 After moving back to Seattle for a brief period, Varney called Pilson to get involved in the recording of Rock Justice, a rock opera co-written by Varney and produced by Marty Balin.

 Still based in San Francisco, Pilson next teamed up with guitarist Randy Hansen, best known as a Jimi Hendrix impersonator, and Pilson recorded the Astral Projection – Live album with Hansen for Shrapnel Records.

-When the band with Hansen dissolved, Pilson moved to Los Angeles and only weeks later, on a recommendation by Mike Varney, was contacted by vocalist Don Dokken who was looking for a bass player for his band Dokken.
+When the band with Hansen dissolved, Pilson moved to Los Angeles and several weeks later, on a recommendation by Mike Varney, was contacted by vocalist Don Dokken who was looking for a bass player for his band Dokken.

 An audition was set up and Pilson joined the band in October 1983.

 Pilson was co-writer on many of Dokken's best known and most successful songs, including Just Got Lucky, Alone Again, Into the Fire, The Hunter, In My Dreams, It's Not Love, Kiss of Death, and Dream Warriors.
 Pilson recorded the studio albums Tooth and Nail (1984), Under Lock and Key (1985), and Back for the Attack (1987), all certified platinum, and the gold certified live album Beast from the East (1988).

 After the breakup of Dokken in the wake of the Monsters of Rock Tour 1988, Pilson, along with Randy Hansen, Vinny Appice and Michael Diamond of Legs Diamond, formed his own group called Flesh & Blood in 1989, handling lead vocal and rhythm guitar duties.